 - read a book and relax

-Go to bed earlier.
+You can also… Go to bed earlier.
 Cancel that extra event and stay home for more family time.
+Stop to be thankful and breathe.
 It sounds trite but we do want to hug them a little tighter and a little longer.

 And the next time he does leave for his shift, you know it crosses your mind again.
 Be ready for it and punch fear in the face.
 Don’t let it zap your energy with worry.

 You will keep your firefighter safer when you stand strong and face a LODD with grace and dignity and don’t collapse in a pile of tears in his lap.